anshu-singla/Python_Youtube_Downloader/README.md

 # Python_Youtube_Downloader
 This repository contains four different scripts to download videos and songs from youtube by making the use of module "PAFY".

+youtube_music.py <-- To download audio only of the video-url. youtube_video.py <-- To download the full video of the given url. youtube_playlist.py <-- To download all the videos in the playlist given the url of the playlist. youtube_mp3list.py <-- To download the playlist in audio format given the url of the playlist.

 Here is how to use the module "PAFY" in your own python code.

 >>> import pafy